jackusay/cuda_markdown_image/README.md

 * work only local image
-* can't use right parenthesis in url
 * `![aaa](bbb)` - In `bbb` part, if you put some behind url, it needs to be *behind* double quate. ex: `![alt text](a.jpg "title a1")`
+* if you use parenthesis inside bbb, the parenthesis must be paired in order to work.

 ```
 #local image, ok